speechbrain/speechbrain/recipes/VoxCeleb/SpeakerRec/train/README.md

 `python train_speaker_embeddings.py hyperparams/train_x_vectors.yaml`

 You can use the same script for voxceleb1, voxceleb2, and voxceleb1+2.
-Just change the datafolder and the corresponding number or speakers (1211 vox1, 5994 vox2, 7205 vox1+2).
+Just change the datafolder and the corresponding number of speakers (1211 vox1, 5994 vox2, 7205 vox1+2).
 For voxceleb1 + voxceleb2, see preparation instructions below).

 It is possible to train embeddings with more augmentation with the following command:

 `python train_speaker_embeddings.py hyperparams/train_ecapa_tdnn_big.yaml`

-It this case, we concatenate waveform dropout, speed change, reverberarion, noise, and noise+rev. The batch is 6 times larger that the original one.
+In this case, we concatenate waveform dropout, speed change, reverberation, noise, and noise+rev. The batch is 6 times larger than the original one.
 This normally leads to a performance improvement at the cost of longer training time.

 The system trains a TDNN for speaker embeddings coupled with a speaker-id classifier.
 The speaker-id accuracy should be around 97-98% for both voxceleb1 and voceleb2.